gabhisekdev/Viper-Architecture/README.md

 ## Sample Code
-We will be preparing a small app which list a fruit list that we will having in our diet plan along with the vitamins that they provide to us.
+We will be preparing a small app which shows a fruit list that we will having in our diet plan along with the vitamins that they provide to us.
 Oh cool now it feels, we are going to do a nursery project.
 Ooof ...relief

 The sample code has two modules : A FruitList and FruitDetail module.